I just have to say it – I think raising baby ducks is EASIER and way more fun than raising baby chicks.

 They throw water everywhere, splashing and making huge messes out of their drinking water.
 You have to keep it clean and provide them with new water frequently.

 Can Baby Ducks Swim?

-Technically, yes, ducklings can swim, but their bodies don’t produce waterproofing oil until four to five weeks of age.
+Technically, yes, young ducklings can swim, but their bodies don’t produce waterproofing oil until four to five weeks of age.
 Wild ducks receive oil from their mothers.